 Comfortable and fun sex is absolutely possible.
 Taking your time and engaging in sensual foreplay – fingers, hands, tongues and lips – can really help, as can lubrications and sex toys.

 Another factor that can affect arousal is your mental health.
 Anxiety and depression are especially common around the time of menopause, and can really put a dampener on things.
 If this is the case for you, speak to your doctor for advice or treatment.

 Can a woman have an orgasm after menopause?

 Orgasm is not an impossible goal and you can still ride those satisfying waves.
 It might mean you have to experiment, get creative and even figure out what works by yourself so you can show your partner what gets your rocks off.

 One of the biggest myths around sex is that penetration is the key to satisfying sex.
 It isn’t.
+You can read more in our guide to non-penetrative sex in menopause.
 Most women need some clitoral stimulation to come and it becomes even more important during menopause.